Chapter 1 - 2 weeks after

 Cory looked up and scanned the canteen through the doorway, his nose twitching slightly.

 “My dad does!
-So it’s true?
+So, it’s true?
 You’re modded?
 I thought that was just a rumour?
 It’s illegal, you know!
 What have you had done?”
 The kid looked around at us with a huge grin, his voice hushed as he leaned in conspiratorially.

-I snorted.
 What happened to keeping our mods low profile?

-If the council couldn’t find them no one can, we’re fine.
-Cas shot back.
+If the Council couldn’t find them no one can, we’re fine, Cas shot back.

 “Kid, I’m sorry.
-We’re just trying to get some food before the assembly.
-Can you give us five minutes?”
+We’re just trying to get some food before the assembly, can you give us five minutes?”
 Cas asked, smiling kindly.

-The kid slunk out looking crestfallen.
+The kid left, looking crestfallen.

 “Ah, I feel like a dick.
 I know it wasn’t his fault but I’m just so done with the looks and whispers already.”
 Cas winced, rubbing the back of his neck.

-“What’s his point?”
+“What was my point?”
 I asked finally.

-I nodded, the others doing the same.
+I nodded, the other three doing the same.